 How to Detox from Any Addictive Medication

 The first step toward recovery is the detox process.
-At Serenity House Detox, our experienced staff provides holistic care to help you manage and overcome your addiction.
+At Serenity House Detox & Recovery, our experienced staff provides holistic care to help you manage and overcome your addiction.
 We use evidence-based practices to support your journey, as well, including: